ben-razor/crypto-funk-app-doc/README.md

     }
 ```

-With these changes made and some updates to run on more recent versions of solidity.
-We are ready to port to Nervos.
+With these changes made we are ready to port to Nervos.

 ### 2. Modify the Ethereum contract to run on Nervos

 This is an easy one.
 No changes need to be made to the contract as Nervos provides an EVM compatible engine called **Polyjuice**.
 Contracts are written in standard Ethereum Solidity using the nice tooling Ethereum has available, and then run without changes on Nervos.

+Ethereum [Truffle](https://www.trufflesuite.com/tutorial) is used to compile the contract.
+This generates a JSON file with the same name as your contract, this defines the allowed methods of the contract, and will be imported later when creating the front end for the DApp.

 ### 3. Modify the front end code